71/dance/README.md

 - `/(\d+),(\d+)/$1.$2/g` replaces `12,34` into `12.34`.
 - `i + 1` replaces `1,1,1,1,1` into `1,2,3,4,5`, assuming that each selection is
   on a different digit.

+### Status bar

+Dance provides several status bar segments (left-aligned) exposing info similar to Kakoune's default mode-line.
+Most of them are hidden by default and only shown
+contextually:

+- current mode: click to switch to another mode
+- macro recording status: click to stop recording
+- current count prefix: click to reset to 0
+- current register: click to unset
+- dance error: click to copy the full description of the last error

 ### Miscellaneous changes